foghina/bjug9/README.md

 ##  Building

 If you're feeling adventurous, playing with the code is pretty straightforward.
-Install the [Android SDK][2] (if you haven't done so already) and it should be a simple matter of File > New > Project... > Android Project from Existing Code.
+Install the [Android SDK][2] (if you haven't done so already) and it should be a simple matter of `File > Import > General > Existing Projects into Workspace`.

 [0]: http://www.rvl.io/foghina/bjug9-building-good-android-apps/fullscreen
 [1]: http://www.bjug.ro/editii/9.html